-Your MailChimp tracking reports include open and click rates, which measures your subscribers' engagement with your subject lines and campaign content.
-These statistics provide key information about your email marketing, and are a great a starting point to test and improve your campaigns.
+Your MailChimp tracking reports include open and click rates, which measure your subscribers' engagement with your subject lines and campaign content.
+These statistics provide key information about your email marketing, and are a great starting point to test and improve your campaigns.

 In this article:

 - How we calculate open and click rates